Ridged Rib Stitch Pattern by Janice |Last updated 01-04-2026

 Row Four: K1, *P1, K1*

 Repeat these four rows until you reach your desired length.
+The alternating knit and purl rows create the raised ridges that give this stitch its texture.
 Bind off and Weave in Ends.

 This is an easy, beginner-friendly stitch, so reading the written pattern instructions makes sense.
 Still, it is always good to learn how to follow knitting charts.